-Component Description (1) Caps lock light On: Caps lock is on, which switches the keys to all capital letters.
-(2) 4 ⊗ Mute light Amber: Computer sound is off.Off: Computer sound is on.
+Comp onent Description (1) ψ Power light On: The computer is on.
+Blinking: The computer is in the Sleep state, a power-saving state.
+The computer shuts off power to the display and other unneeded components.
+Off: The computer is off or in Hibernation.
+Hibernation is a power-saving state that uses the least amount of power.
+(2) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
+(3) 4 ⊚ Mute light Amber: Computer sound is off.Off: Computer sound is on.